Skip to content

 The effects of environmental toxins on fertility can be categorized into four main areas:

-• Damage to the Female Reproductive System: The presence of toxins can cause direct damage to the female reproductive system, impacting ovulation, hormone production, and overall reproductive function.
+• Harm to the female reproductive system: The presence of toxins can cause direct damage to the female reproductive system, impacting ovulation, hormone production, and overall reproductive function.

-• Damage to the Male Reproductive System: Environmental toxins can also adversely affect male fertility by disrupting sperm production, motility, and morphology.
+• Harm to the male reproductive system: Environmental toxins can also adversely affect male fertility by disrupting sperm production, motility, and morphology.

-• Impaired Fetal Viability: Exposure to these toxins during pregnancy can pose risks to fetal development and viability, leading to complications and potential infertility in the offspring.
+• Impaired fetal viability: Exposure to environmental toxins such as pollution during pregnancy can pose risks to fetal development and viability, leading to complications and potential infertility in the offspring.

-Fortunately, there are tons of ways to reduce exposures to environmental toxins, especially at home!
-In this article, we’ll share our top tips for reducing environmental toxin exposures to support fertility.
+Fortunately, there are many ways to reduce exposures to environmental toxins, especially at home.
+In this article, we’ll share our top tips for reducing environmental toxin exposures to support fertility and how to increase your chances of getting pregnant.

 Simple changes in how we cook and store food can significantly reduce exposure to microplastics, BPAs, and heavy metals.
-Most grocery store and food delivery items come in plastic containers, including the reusable ones at home that slowly wear away, increasing the risk of microexposures to BPAs and plastics.
-Opting for glass, metal, or food-grade silicone containers whenever possible benefits health, fertility status, and the environment – and these are usually more durable!
+Most grocery store and food delivery items come in plastic-lined or plastic containers, increasing the risk of micro-exposures to BPAs and the forever chemicals PFAS.
+Opting for glass, metal, or food-grade silicone containers whenever possible benefits health, fertility status, and the environment—and these are usually more durable.

 Similarly, using reusable glass or metal water bottles filled with filtered water is another way to minimize environmental toxin exposure.
 Plus, they are more environmentally friendly and cost-effective than single-use plastic bottles.
 When it comes to cookware, stainless steel, glass, or ceramic options are preferable over non-stick surfaces, which can leach chemicals into food.